-Panasonic Lumix DMC-GM1 review
+Panasonic Lumix DMC-GM1 full review

 The electronics giant offers two types of CSCs – those which are styled like digital compacts and those which ape DSLRs in looks and handling.
 It’s a calculated bid to win approval from both the mass market and the photo enthusiast respectively.